iblazhko/cqrs-fsharp/doc/dependencies.md

       1. MUST NOT depend on any project from `Core`
       2. MUST NOT depend on any project from `Application` or `Projections`
       3. One `Port` SHOULD NOT depend on another `Port`.
 Ideally a `Port` should be fully self-contained.
-In theory, there can be exceptions, e.g.
-         `Ports.Time` is a cross-cutting concern and could be shared, but this should be used with caution
+In theory, there can be exceptions and if a port encapsulates cross-cutting concern it could be used in other ports, but this should be used with caution
    5. `Adapters`
       1. MUST NOT depend on any project from `Core`
       2. MUST NOT depend on any project from `Application` or `Projections`